rstrotmann/td/docs/input.md

     [-1, 1, 2, 3, 5, 7]
     ```

-    If subsequent days are to be specified, it may be more convenient to use a range format.
+    If subsequent days are to be specified, it may be more convenient to use a range format (e.g, _"1-3"_).
 Note that ranges need to be provided with enclosing double quotes.
 Individual days and ranges can be combined:

     ```
     [-1, "1-3", 5, 7]